-Kids and keto: can a high-fat low-carb diet help with ADHD, autism and more?
+Can a ketogenic diet help kids with ADHD, autism and other neuropsychiatric conditions?

-When Diet Doctor posted a request in mid-April asking for parents to share their experiences of putting their children on the ketogenic diet to help with ADHD, autism, and other neurologic conditions, more than a dozen families responded.
+When Diet Doctor posted a request asking parents to share their experiences of putting their children on the ketogenic diet to help with attention-deficit hyperactivity disorder (ADHD), autism, and other neurologic conditions, more than a dozen families responded.

 Parents from Australia, Germany, South Africa, Canada and the US all reached out.
-Some had only had their child, or children, on the diet for a few weeks, too soon to see definitive results – but they were hopeful and committed to stick with it.
+Some of their children had only been on the diet for a few weeks — too soon to see definitive results – but they were hopeful and committed to stick with it.

-Others sent inspiring stories, even videos, of before and after transformations.
+Others sent inspiring stories or videos of before-and-after transformations.

-One of those was the Nusky family, of Cincinnati Ohio, who had previously tried dozens of ways to help their son Brandon manage the symptoms of his Tourette Syndrome.
-Along with this challenging neurologic condition, which causes him to have repetitive vocal and motor tics, he also has obsessive compulsive disorder and ADHD.
+One of those was the Nusky family of Cincinnati, Ohio, who had previously tried dozens of ways to help their son Brandon manage the symptoms of his Tourette Syndrome.
+Along with this challenging condition, which causes him to have repetitive vocal and motor tics, he also has obsessive compulsive disorder and ADHD.

-It’s a trio — Tourette’s, OCD, and ADHD – that often appear together in some children, suggesting, researchers say, that there is an underlying shared neurologic pathway.
+It’s a trio — Tourette’s, OCD, and ADHD – that often appear together in some children, leading researchers to suggest there may be an underlying shared neurologic pathway.3

-Up until a year ago Brandon’s tics — such as constantly rolling his head from side-to-side — could be so exhausting and uncontrollable for him that on bad days he told his parents that he would be better off if he killed himself or if they killed him.
-He was only 7 years old.
+Up until a year ago Brandon’s tics — such as constantly rolling his head from side to side — could be so exhausting and uncontrollable that on bad days he told his parents that he would be better off if he killed himself or if they killed him.
+He was only seven years old.

 “That kind of thing just breaks your heart.
 We would do anything to help him,” said his mother, Krissy Nusky.

-And the family did try everything: veganism, gluten-free diet, chiropractors, homeopathy, oils, medications, behaviour therapy.
+And the family did try everything: veganism, a gluten-free diet, chiropractors, homeopathy, oils, medications, and behavior therapy.
 “We have spent thousands of dollars and nothing helped,” said Krissy.

 Nothing to lose; everything to gain

 The Nusky family felt they had nothing to lose.
-A year ago the whole family adopted the ketogenic diet — parents, Brandon, now 8, and his 10-year-old sister.
+A year ago the whole family adopted the ketogenic diet — parents, Brandon, and his ten-year-old sister.

-And unlike the pediatrician’s warning, they have not found it hard at all.
+And despite the pediatrician’s warning, they have not found it hard at all.

-Gone from their meals now are all the refined carbohydrates, potatoes, rice, flours, grains, sugar, cookies, cake, cereals, porridge, juice, and fruit — except berries.
-Meals are now salads and vegetables with hamburger patties (without a bun) or meat and salad.
-Krissy now makes homemade keto egg noodles with a tomato sauce to replace the spaghetti with chili that used to be a weekly family staple.
-A favourite meal is now ground beef with taco seasoning with taco shells made out of cheese melted on parchment paper in the oven and garnished with sour cream.
+They no longer eat potatoes, rice, flours, grains, sugar, cookies, cake, cereals, porridge, juice, or fruit — except berries.
+These days their meals are often salads and vegetables with hamburger patties (without a bun) or meat and salad.
+Krissy now makes homemade keto egg noodles with tomato sauce in place of the spaghetti with chili that used to be a weekly family staple.
+Another favorite meal is ground beef with taco seasoning in keto taco shells made from cheese and garnished with sour cream.

-Each morning Krissy makes sure to give Brandon, a “keto shake” with exogenous ketones — made of MCT oil, heavy cream, and almond milk all blended together.
+Each morning Krissy gives Brandon a “keto shake” made with MCT oil, heavy cream, and almond milk blended together.
 Sometimes she includes protein powder, cocoa powder or fresh berries.
-On cold mornings she will warm it like a hot chocolate.
+On cold mornings she will warm it up, like a hot chocolate.
 On hot mornings she serves it to him cold, like a milkshake.And the results have been amazing: the symptoms of all three of his conditions rapidly improved.
 His tics are now very rare and he is calm, focused and doing well in school.
 His OCD, which compelled him to keep every action and movement even and equal — such as high fives with both hands, a watch on both wrists — has relaxed.